-The illustration shows a full mesh network with five nodes.
-Each node is shown as a sphere, and connections are shown as straight lines.
-The connections can be wired or wireless.
+The illustration shows a partial mesh network with six nodes.
+Each node is shown as a sphere and connections are shown as straight lines.
+The connections in either a full or partial network can be wired or wireless.

 View All Definitions